Regulatory actions for Dec. 21, 2023

 No Comments

-Regulatory snapshots, including global submissions and approvals, clinical trial approvals and other regulatory decisions and designations: Quidelortho, Ulrich Medical.
+Regulatory snapshots, including global drug submissions and approvals, clinical trial approvals and other regulatory decisions and designations: Aurinia, Cellvax, Chiesi, Iama, Impact, Ocelot, Pfizer, Uvax.

 Briefs